Tuna-Tran-project/Embedded-System-Assignment/README.md

 ### **2.1 Student Registration and Tag Assignment**

-* The system shall allow administrators to register students and assign each one a unique RFID tag.
+* The system allow administrators to register students and assign each one a unique RFID tag.
-* The system shall store student details including name, ID number, class, and RFID tag ID.
+* The system can store student details including name, ID number, class, and RFID tag ID.

 ### **2.2 Attendance Detection via RFID**

-* The system shall use an RFID reader installed at the classroom entrance.
+* The system use an RFID reader installed at the classroom entrance.
-* When a student with a valid RFID tag enters the classroom, the system shall detect the tag and mark the student as **present**.
+* When a student with a valid RFID tag enters the classroom, save the time check-in in Excel
-* The system shall log the **check-in time**.
-* If a student checks in after a predefined time threshold, the system shall mark the student as **late**.
-* The system shall ignore duplicate scans from the same tag during one session.

 ### **2.3 Teacher/Admin Interface**

-* The system shall allow teachers or admins to view a **list of present, late, and absent students**.
+* The system allow teachers or admins to view a **list of present, late, and absent students**.
-* The system shall allow exporting attendance data in formats such as CSV or Excel.
+* The system allow exporting attendance data in Excel.
-* The system shall provide functionality to manually override attendance in case of tag failure.
+* The system provide functionality to manually override attendance in case of tag failure.

 ### **2.4 Real-time Notifications**

-* The system shall optionally send email or SMS notifications to parents in case of absence or lateness.
-* The system shall notify teachers in real-time via display or dashboard.
+* The system shall notify teachers and students in real-time via OLED.

-### **2.5 Server Database**
+### **2.5 Excel Database**

-* All attendance data shall be stored in a structured SQL database.
+* All attendance data shall be stored in a Excel file.
-* The system shall support backups and data recovery.

 ---